dezmou/eth-vanity-webgpu/README.md

-2025 update, WebGPU seem to evolve and as last differents tests on differents hardwares, this code does not work anymore
+2025 update, WebGPU seem to evolve and from last differents tests on differents hardwares, this code does not work anymore

 # VANITY-ETH